 Using the sun's energy to concentrate and precipitate valuable salts is what keeps potash brine operation costs low.
 Adding dyes to solar ponds increase energy adsorption, raising brine temperatures and evaporation rates.
-The downside is that the effectivesea will continue to global trade. ssment concluded mb brine is particu-"A significant findthat there appears all to develop potexample, reduces Wendover's potash production from brine for that year and possibly duction from brine for that year and possibly the year after.
+The downside is that the effectiveness of solar evaporation, and therefore the productivity of brine operations, is highly sensitive to variations in weather and climate.
+Heavy rainfall in September and October at the Great Salt Lake, for example, reduces Wendover's potash production from brine for that year and possibly the year after.
 Similarly, lower-than-average temperatures or higher-than-average summer rainfall can also reduce evaporation rates and impact on production.

 In the longer term, climate change could well become an issue for brine operators in some regions.
 "The potential effects of climate change may increase the possibility of adverse weather conditions," comments Intrepid Potash.
 "If we experience heavy rainfall or low evaporation rates at any of our solar solution mines, we would have less potash available for sale, and our sales and results of operations could be adversely affected."

-The impacts of climate change on bring precogning may prove to be limited brine processing may prove to be limited and gradual.
+The impacts of climate change on brine processing may prove to be limited and gradual.
 But the growing prevalence of brine potash operations in China, by increasing reliance on solar evaporation, will undoubtedly bring with it a greater vulnerability and exposure to climate-related production risks.

-SOLAR POTASH EVAPORATION REVIEW PK

-Garrett, D.E., 2012.
+- 1. Garrett, D.E., 2012.
 Potash: Deposits, Processing, Properties and Uses.
-Springer.
+Springer. - 2.
 Warren, J.K., 2015.
 Evaporites: A Geological Compendium.
-Springer.
+Springer. - 3.
 Wang, X. et al., 2014.
-Potash flotation practice for camallite resources in the Qinghai Province, PRC.
-Minerals Engineering, 66-68, 33-39.
+Potash flotation practice for carnallite resources in the Oinghai Province.
+PRC.
+Minerals Engineering, 66-68, 33-39. - 4.
 Abu-Hamatteh, Z.S.H. and Al-Amr, A.M., 2008.
-Camallite froth flotation optimization and cell efficiency in the Arab Potash Company, Dead Sea, Jordan.
-Mineral Processing and Extractive Metallurgy Review, 29 (3), 232-257.
+Carnallite froth flotation optimization and cell efficiency in the Arab Potash Company, Dead Sea, Jordan.
+Mineral Processing and Extractive Metallurgy Review, 29 (3), 232-257. - 5.
 Orris, G.J. et al., 2014.
-Potash - A Global Overview of Evaporite-Related Potash Resources, Including Spatial Databases of Deposits, Occurrences, and Permissive Tracts.
+Potash A Global Overview of Evaporite-Related Potash Resources, Including Spatial Databases of Deposits.
+Occurrences, and Permissive Tracts.
 USGS.

-Southbank House, Black Prince Road London SE1 7SJ, England Tel: +44 (0)20 7793 2567

-Fax: +44 (0)20 7793 2577 Web: www.bcinsight.com
+The elemental value of phosphorus

-China, Japan, North America and Europe provide large markets for elemental phosphorus (P_4) and its derivatives.
-High-value speciality chemicals such as glyphosate. lithium-ion battery electrolytes and flame retardants depend on P4 for their synthesis.
-Phosphoric acid production in China is also almost exclusively sourced from P_4 .
+China, Japan, North America and Europe provide large markets for elemental phosphorus (P4) and its derivatives.
+High-value speciality chemicals such as glyphosate, lithium-ion battery electrolytes and flame retardants depend on P4 for their synthesis.
+Phosphoric acid production in China is also almost exclusively sourced from P4.
 We explain the complex dynamics governing the global P4 market and look at the industry's value chain and future prospects.

-he production of elemental phosphorus (P_4) exemplifies how the phosphates industry, by diversifying into non-fertilizer markets, can add value and generate higher revenues.
+he production of elemental phosphorus $(P_4)$ exemplifies how the phosphates industry, by diversifying into non-fertilizer markets, can add value and generate higher revenues.
 Delegates at this year's SYMPHOS 2015 conference in Marrakech, for example, learnt that phosphate compounds widely-used in lithium-ion batteries have a value of \$50/kg (Fertilizer International, 467, p45), roughly 100 times the current market price of phosphate fertilizers.